Author: Vanessa Ngan, Staff Writer, 2003. Updated by A/Prof Amanda Oakley, Chief Editor, January 2016.

 Blood tests may include:

-There is no cure for aphthous ulcer.
+There is no cure for an aphthous ulcer.
 Most recurrent minor aphthous ulcers heal within 1–2 weeks without any treatment.
-The main goal of treatment is to lessen pain and discomfort, and promote healing.
+The main goal of treatment is to lessen pain and discomfort and promote healing.

 Topical prescription medicines include: